Prostate Cancer: Hormone Therapy

 Hormone treatments can be given in many ways such as by injection or as pills.
 Drugs can stop the testicles from producing testosterone and protect cells from any other androgens that remain in the body.
 Hormone medications may include:

-The use of drugs that lower testosterone levels or block the activity of male hormones in the body.
-These include antiandrogen agents, lutenizing hormone-releasing hormone (LHRH) analogs, or agonists.
+- The use of drugs that lower testosterone levels or block the activity of male hormones in the body; these include antiandrogen agents, lutenizing hormone-releasing hormone (LHRH) analogs, or agonists.
+Newer agents may also block the production of androgens by the adrenal glands.

 Hormone treatment may also include surgical removal of the testicles (called orchiectomy) where testosterone is produced.
 This prevents male hormones from further stimulating the growth of the prostate cancer.